-“Riley has made amazing progress since attending Place2Be in Year 7.
+“He has made amazing progress since attending Place2Be in Year 7.
 Then his attitude and behaviour were really challenging.
 Now he is a lovely young man who can surprise you with acts of kindness.” – Head of Year 10

-“Without Place2Be’s support in Years 7 & 8 I might have chosen a different path as I used to hang out with a group who smoked cannabis and often refused to go to school.
+“Without Place2Be’s support in Years 7 & 8 I might have chosen a different path as I used to hang out with a group who often refused to go to school.
 Since then I have changed friendship groups and I am much happier and more positive” – Year 11 student reflecting on the impact of his Place2Be support